Photon server on Linux ??

 Comments

+There's currently no support for Linux.
 There will be a Linux version eventually, but when is undetermined.

 Any news on a Linux based Photon server?